 aerial view intersection

 You may think of crossing an intersection as a simple, straightforward task.
 However, what you may not fully realize is that there are potential dangers when doing so.
 This is especially if there are careless drivers on the road or poorly maintained sidewalks, crosswalks, and traffic signals.
-Read on to discover who may be responsible for your pedestrian accident and how a seasoned Washington, D.C. pedestrian accident lawyer at Simeone & Miller, LLP can help you deduce this.
+Read on to discover who may be responsible for your pedestrian accident and how a seasoned Washington, D.C. pedestrian accident lawyer at Simeone & Miller LLP can help you deduce this.

 How do I determine the responsible party for my pedestrian accident?

 Before all else, you must confirm that you did not contribute to your pedestrian accident in any way.
-This is because Washington D.C. follows contributory negligence law, so you may not be entitled to any compensation if you are found to be even the smallest percentage responsible.
+This is because Washington, D.C. follows contributory negligence law, so you may not be entitled to any compensation if you are found to be even the smallest percentage responsible.
 To ensure this, you may want to ask yourself the following questions:

 • Did you remain within the crosswalk lines at all times while crossing the intersection?